The Sun Vanguard

 Behind them, the towering peaks of Gods’ Wall grow distant.

-They enter the sleepy town of Anchorage at sunset, cutting a path through the town center towards the waterfront.
+They enter the sleepy city of Anchorage at sunset, cutting a path through the town center towards the waterfront.
 The masts and sails of the largest vessels are visible, towering above all but a few of the town’s buildings.
 Shouted voices and the smell of the salt water reach them as they wind their way down the sloping, twisting streets.
 A few lazy gulls circle overhead in the pink and orange sky.

 Elaine glances over her shoulder as they mount the gangplank up to the ship, and spies Scarlet scowling down at the water below them.